OxWearables/wearable-teaching/src/prac1.md

 # Practical 1: Fundamentals of Sensing, Setting up devices

 ### Overview
-Over the next couple of days, you will be collecting and analyzing your own data using 2 devices: a wearable camera and an accelerometer.
+Over the next couple of days, you will be collecting and analysing your own data using 2 devices: a wearable camera and an accelerometer.

-By going through this practical, we hope that you will learn more about how innovative technologies such as wearable cameras and acceleromoters are being used in health and social research.
+By going through this practical, we hope that you will learn more about how innovative technologies such as wearable cameras and accelerometers are being used in health and social research.
 You might also find it interesting to see how many different activities you do in a day and where you spend the majority of your time.

 Our road map will look like this: